Winchester model 88 & 100

 operation trying to save a few thousand boxes.

 Scope Mount Problems : Another thing to look for would be if you are using Weaver top mount scope bases and rings.
 Originally, Weaver stamped the word FRONT on the scope base.
-On a subsequent batch the word got erroneously placed on the rear.
+Then on a subsequent batch the word got erroneously placed on the rear.
 So after that, they simply left any wording off.
 The reason for the word FRONT, was that the cross grooves for attaching the Weaver ring takedown screw are not placed symmetrically on the base, and are designed for placement of the bases to give ejection clearance of the fired cases at the front.
 IF you placed the base backwards AND mount the scope rings like most people do with the take-down knob on the RH side, this large knob would interfere with the empty case being ejected.
 The case mouth would hit the rear inside of the knob, which many times will cause the case to snap back into the ejection port area, ultimately causing a malfunction.
 The other alternative is to place the rings on so the takedown knobs are on the left hand side of the firearm.

 Winchester 88 / 100, 284 Win.
 Feeding Problems :